tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 Defining parameters will be something like this

 ```
-import backend as bend
+import tsaopy
-p_fixed = bend.FixedParameter(1.0,'a',1)
+p_fixed = tsaopy.parameters.FixedParameter(1.0,'a',1)
-p_variable = bend.FittingParameter(1.0,'a',1,p_prior)
+p_variable = tsaopy.parameters.FittingParameter(1.0,'a',1,p_prior)
 ```
-When calling the parameter classes, the arguments are like this
+When calling the parameter classes, these are the arguments

 1. The value.
 In fixed parameters this is the value we assume correct and will ALWAYS be used in simulations.
 In fitting parameters it will be the initial value and will be updated as the MCMC chain runs.
 We will tipically set the value for fitting parameters as 0, unless it's $x_0$ or $v_0$ for which we may use the first values of the time series.
 Another exception will be $b_1$, which corresponds to the usual harmonic potential, the linear potential term.
 We usually assume it's a positive number so we may set it up as 1, or some other positive value that one may infer from the plot.
 2. The type.
 The next argument is the parameter type which will always be a string.
 It's value is 'x0' and 'v0' for $x_0$ and $v_0$ respectively, 'a' for the damping terms, 'b' for the potential terms, 'c' for the mixed terms, and 'f' for the external force parameters.
 Don't mess these up or you will get tons of errors.